pabloargote/pabloargote.github.io/_pages/publications.md

 ## Work in Progress

 "How do Politicians Use Social Media?"
+Under Review.

 "Ideology as a Social Identity," with Giancarlo Visconti.

-“Internet Access and Gender Attitudes: Evidence from Latin America," with Daniela Urbina.
+Under Review.

 "The Anti-Left Legacy of the Pinochet Dictatorship," with Elsa Voytas.
+Under Review.

 "Is There a 'Coffee Curse' in Latin America," with Lucas Perelló.
+Under Review.

+“Internet Access and Gender Attitudes: Evidence from Latin America," with Daniela Urbina.